PennLINC/PennLINC.github.io/docs/CommonMethods/harmonization.md

 The following examples presume the following variables are available (which you can adapt for your purposes):
 `X_complete`: R dataframe, with dimensions num sessions X num features to harmonize.
 `bat_complete`: Vector, Num sessions x 1, site labels. *Ensure that the order of sites is the same as the order of rows in X_complete*.
 `cov_complete`: R dataframe, with dimensions num sessions X num covariates (age, sex, and subject ID if using longitudinal harmonization).
+The column names should be consistent with what is used in the formulas below.

 In all of these cases, the harmonized data frame can be accessed by `fit$dat.combat`.